On the modified $J$-equation: Abstract

 \section{Abstract}

 In this paper, we study the modified $J$-equation introduced by Li--Shi \cite{LS16}.
-We show that the solvability of the modified $J$-equation is equivalent to the coercivity of the modified $J$-functional on general compact K\"ahler manifolds.
-On toric manifolds we give a numerical necessary and sufficient condition for the existence of solutions, extending the results of Collins--Sz\'ekelyhidi \cite{CS17}.
+We first show that, on compact K\"ahler manifolds, the solvability of the modified $J$-equation is equivalent to the coercivity of the modified $J$-functional.
+Motivated by this characterization, we formulate a Nakai--Moishezon type criterion for the existence of solutions to the modified $J$-equation on general compact K\"ahler manifolds.
+We then verify this conjectural criterion in the case of smooth projective toric varieties.
+This extends the work of Collins--Sz\'ekelyhidi \cite{CS17} and provides further evidence for the expected algebro-geometric nature of the modified $J$-equation.
+As a potential application, we combine our results with Delcroix--Jubert \cite{DJ25}.
+Assuming our conjectural Nakai--Moishezon type criterion holds in general, we obtain a numerical sufficient condition for the existence of extremal K\"ahler metrics on arbitrary compact K\"ahler manifolds.